Jamaican English: Language use: Jamaican Standard English versus Patois

 (As noted above, the "r" in "over" is not pronounced in any variety, but the one in "dere" or "there" is.)

 Jamaicans choose from the varieties available to them according to the situation.
-A Creole-dominant speaker will choose a higher variety for formal occasions like official business or a wedding speech, and a lower one for relating to friends; a Standard English-dominant speaker is likely to employ a lower variety when shopping at the market than at their workplace.
+A Creole-dominant speaker may choose a higher variety for formal occasions like official business or a wedding speech, and a lower one for relating to friends; a standard English-dominant speaker is likely to employ a lower variety when shopping at the market than at their workplace.
 Code-switching can also be metacommunicative (as when a Standard-dominant speaker switches to a more heavily basilect-influenced variety in an attempt at humor or to express solidarity).